ankit9928/Server-task/README.md

 ## Features

 Create, Read, Update, and Delete records in the database.
-Secure API endpoints with appropriate access controls.
+API endpoints.
 Basic logging of API operations for monitoring and debugging.

 ## Technologies Used